-We see ahead to a time when the natural environment throughout England, Scotland, Wales and Northern Ireland is managed as an asset that provides benefits for everyone.
+We see ahead to a time when the natural environment throughout England, Scotland, Wales and Northern Ireland is managed so as to deliver greater wellbeing and prosperity for everyone.
 The environment underpins our quality of life, our health and our economy.
 Read more about our vision.

 In our work to deliver our vision, we are driven by the ecosystem approach.
 This is a framework for considering the environment as a system and recognising the services that nature provides.
 The ecosystem approach guides how we plan and manage the environment for the benefit of society, for now and for future generations.
 It promotes equitable sharing of the benefits we get from nature and encourages participation from all in decision-making.